Development Stages of Steel Detailing

 Traditionally steel detailing was carried out manually by pencils, rulers, templates of circles, triangles, drafters, drafting machines, etc. Later, these primitive methodologies were substituted by Computer Aided Designing (CAD), a specific software used only for designing in 2D.

-The Computer Aided Design CAD was also replaced by some advanced and powerful softwares for this modern era construction to make things easier, faster and cost-effective with a high degree of output, than never before.
+The Computer Aided Design CAD was also replaced by some advanced and powerful software for this modern era construction to make things easier, faster and cost-effective with a high degree of output, than never before.

 When it comes to Steel detailing industry in specific, the software used to produce the best output becomes precisely critical.
 Our expert teams at Cadeploy use SDS/2, Tekla, Advanced Steel, Revit AutoCAD and Reinforced Concrete detailing AKA Rebar.